tomcatty/BluetrackHub/README.md

 # Privacy
 The BlueTrack Controller App and BlueTrack Hub does not collect any personal data.
+No logins are required, and no personal information can be entered.

 # Introduction
 This project is a Bluetooth controlled Digital Command Control (DCC) Center for model trains of N and HO gauge.
 See https://www.nmra.org/index-nmra-standards-and-recommended-practices for the DCC standard.
 It also provides 15x relay outputs for control of switches/signals etc on a layout.